ffoulkes/networking-recipe/ovs-p4rt/sidecar/core/v2/README.md

 ### Revised source tree

-When the files moved under the `core` directory for version 3, the files were redistributed as follows.
+When the v2 files were moved under the `core` directory for version 3, they were redistributed as follows.
 A number of them were renamed.

 ```text
 sidecar/core/